 The Office of Mission & Values’ Frédéric Ozanam Scholarship Program, begun in the fall of 2004, provides full-time graduate tuition for students who have shown their commitment to leading lives of service inspired by Sts.
 Vincent de Paul, Louise de Marillac and Blessed Frederic Ozanam.
 The Office of Mission and Values looks for candidates who are immersed in the Vincentian tradition and live out that charism, strive for social justice in their work and seeking educational opportunities to further their commitment to serve those on the margins.
-Scholarship recipients promote the Vincentian mission through serving the Chicago and DePaul communities.
+Scholarship recipients promote the Vincentian mission through service to the Chicago and DePaul communities.

 - Possess and maintain a cumulative and a quarterly GPA of at least 3.0 or higher